Antelope Valley High School

 Antelope Valley High School is located in Lancaster, California, and is part of the Antelope Valley Union High School District, in northernmost Los Angeles County, California.
+It was founded in 1912 and had its first graduating class in 1912.

+History

-It was founded in 1912, and had its first graduating class in 1912.
-It is located near the western edge of the Mojave Desert.
-At the time of its founding, classes were held at the Women's Independence Hall on Cedar Ave. and Lancaster Blvd. (then called West Tenth Street) until a permanent building could be built.
-In July 1914, construction was planned to begin on a concrete building, Central Hall, but construction didn’t begin until 1915 and was completed in mid-1915.
+The school is located near the western edge of the Mojave Desert.
+Classes were initially held at the Women's Independence Hall on Cedar Avenue and Lancaster Boulevard (then called West Tenth Street) until a permanent building was constructed.
+In July 1914, construction was planned to begin on a concrete building, In 1915, students began attending classes in a new concrete building, Central Hall.
 However, a strike over unpaid wages prevented students from entering the new building at the beginning of the 1915 school year.
 It was settled, and students began their classes in the new building in October 1915.
-The school was a residential boarding school serving students from farms and ranches from north Los Angeles and south Kern counties.
-At present, the school primarily serves the population of Lancaster, California.
+The school originally served as a boarding school for students from farms and ranches in northern Los Angeles County and southern Kern County.
+Today, it primarily serves the population of Lancaster.

+Athletics

+The school offers a range of sports, including: